ktland/SchoolNotes/Summer 2022/Linux Installation & Configuration/LinuxIC_LectureNotes.md

   - and a myriad of other services
 - A cloud deployment model provides a basis for how cloud infrastructure is built, managed, and accessed
 - 4 primary cloud deployment models:
-  - **Public Cloud**: deployed by a provider to offer cloud services to the general public and organizations over ther internet
+  - **Public Cloud**: deployed by a provider to offer cloud services to the general public and organizations over the internet
   - **Private Cloud**: set up for the sole use of an organization
   - **Community Cloud**: set up for the sole use by a group of organizations with common goals or requirements
   - **Hybrid Cloud**: composed of two or more individual clouds, each of which can be private, community, or public clouds